Share Post:

 2. Take Full Control of Your Top-of-Funnel Lead Flow

-One of the most important problems an early-stage SaaS business needs to solve is how to drive a consistent and predictable flow of leads into the top of their sales funnel.
+One of the most important challenges in ensuring SaaS sales success is determining how to drive a consistent and predictable flow of leads into the top of the sales funnel.
 This will always require experimentation and iteration to get to a point where you understand the model that works best for you.

 Depending on your price point, you may be designing a touchless model where you drive leads to your website online or you may be building a SaaS sales team with an outbound model to find and drive leads, or some combination of the two.